Odyssey: Literature

-The Irish writer James Joyce's modernist novel Ulysses (1922) was significantly influenced by the Odyssey.
+The Irish writer James Joyce's epic novel Ulysses (1922) is, to a significant degree, a reworking of the Odyssey, set by Joyce in the Dublin of his own day.
 Joyce had encountered the figure of Odysseus in Charles Lamb's Adventures of Ulysses, an adaptation of the epic poem for children, which seems to have established the Latin name in Joyce's mind.
-Ulysses, a re-telling of the Odyssey set in Dublin, is divided into eighteen sections ("episodes") which can be mapped roughly onto the twenty-four books of the Odyssey.
+Ulysses is divided into eighteen sections ("episodes") which can be mapped roughly onto the twenty-four books of the Odyssey.
 Joyce claimed familiarity with the original Homeric Greek, but this has been disputed by some scholars, who cite his poor grasp of the language as evidence to the contrary.
 The book, and especially its stream of consciousness prose, is widely considered foundational to the modernist genre.
+Joyce's use of the myth inspired Joseph Campbell's The Hero with a Thousand Faces, which argues that most narratives consciously or unconsciously follow a "hero's journey" structure similar to that of the Odyssey.
+Campbell's analysis has greatly influenced many works of popular culture, but most scholars today consider it reductive.

 Modern writers have revisited the Odyssey to highlight the poem's female characters.
 Canadian writer Margaret Atwood adapted parts of the Odyssey for her novella The Penelopiad (2005).
 The novella focuses on Penelope and the twelve female slaves hanged by Odysseus at the poem's ending, an image which haunted Atwood.
-Atwood's novella comments on the original text, wherein Odysseus's successful return to Ithaca symbolises the restoration of a patriarchal system.
+Atwood's novella comments on the original text, wherein Odysseus's successful return to Ithaca entails the restoration of a patriarchal system.
 Similarly, Madeline Miller's Circe (2018) revisits the relationship between Odysseus and Circe on Aeaea.
 As a reader, Miller was frustrated by Circe's lack of motivation in the original poem and sought to explain her capriciousness.
-The novel recontextualises the sorceress' transformations of sailors into pigs from an act of malice into one of self-defence, given that she has no superhuman strength with which to repel attackers.
+The novel portrays the sorceress' transformations of sailors into pigs from an act of malice into one of self-defence, influenced by her past experience with sexual predators.